Image by

 Pseudo thoughts and feelings are part of what Fromm called modernity and robotism.
 Fromm believed that modern capitalism increases the risk of turning citizens into “robots” or automata.
 That is, well-fed, well-clothed citizens who are empty of original thought or passion and who are alienated from their true selves.

-When Hannah Arendt wrote about the human condition (1998) in her book titled, The Human Condition, she explained that people have transformed into commodities.
-A person’s experiences are like capital to be invested in and “salable” at the market – that are then adorned by others.
+In her book The Human Condition (1958), Hannah Arendt explained that people have become commodities.
+A person’s experiences are like capital to be invested in and “salable” at the market, which are then adorned by others.
 This kind of success is valued by society.
 It equates to having a meaningful life.
-However, this also means that those people are dependent on the judgment of others who base the value of success on capital where security lies in conforming.
-“Man’s success is held up by others as He cannot stand alone.”
+However, this also means that those people are dependent on the judgment of others who base the value of success on capital, where security lies in conforming.
+Man’s success is sustained by others, as He is unable to be his own person.
 Anything other than this is failure.
 In other words, the present human condition is that success and one’s sense of worth are based on extraneous factors, and when success and sense of worth are based on external factors, conformity is the norm.

 Artificial intelligence presents a modern-day version of Fromm’s Freedom Paradox